wilfredgithuka/lane-detection-nairobi/README.md

-# Lane Detection on Kenyan Roads using Computer Vision
+# Lane Detection on Nairobi Roads using OpenCV
 ## A lane detection algorith applied to Nairobi roads in Kenya

 The main objective of this project is to find lane lines in video using basic computer vision.
 The lines on the road show us